-Barcelona coach Pep Guardiola has responded to Roma striker Bojan Krkic who said he would never return to Camp Nou.
+Barcelona coach Pep Guardiola has responded to Roma striker Bojan Krkic who said he would never go back to Camp Nou.

 The 21-year-old insisted he would not return to Barca if he was called with an offer from the coach because Guardiola never gave him a chance to shine in last season's Champions League final against Manchester United.